 All courses are offered in an 8-week format, with terms starting 5 times per year.
 A sequence of courses has been developed to optimize a student’s progression through the curriculum.
 Most courses can be taken in any order to complete the degree.

-Seven courses are required for the Space Systems Engineering concentration.
-An additional 15 credit hours of course work is required to complete the MSEE degree.
+Six core courses are required for the Space Systems Engineering concentration.
+An additional 15 credit hours of coursework is required to complete the MSEE degree.

-Look for the courses in the current schedule of classes with a course comment that reads "Limited to managed online program students only."
+Look for the courses in the current schedule of classes with a course comment that reads "Limited to managed/accelerated online program students only."
 For more information, contact the program coordinator.